 Find more information on Chase rewards categories here.
 All other purchases that are not classified as dining or travel earn 1 point per $1 spent.

-New cardholders don't have to pay the $95 annual fee in the first year of opening the account.
+New cardholders will pay the $95 annual fee.
 You can also add authorized users to your account for free.